metabrainz/picard-plugins/plugins/classical_extras/Readme.md

     * **Source of canonical work text**.
 Where either of the second two options above are chosen, there is a further choice to be made:
       - "Full MusicBrainz work hierarchy".
 The names of each level of work are used to populate the relevant tags.
 I.e. if "Má vlast: I. Vyšehrad, JB 1:112/1" (level 0) is part of "Má vlast, JB 1:112" (level 1) then the parent work will be tagged as "Má vlast, JB 1:112", not "Má vlast".
       - "Consistent with lowest level work description (where possible)".
 The names of the level 0 work are used to populate the relevant tags.
 I.e. if "Má vlast: I. Vyšehrad, JB 1:112/1" (level 0) is part of "Má vlast, JB 1:112" (level 1) then the parent work will be tagged as "Má vlast", not "Má vlast, JB 1:112".
-This frequently looks better, but not always, particularly if the level 0 work name does not contain all the parent work detail.
+This frequently looks better, but not always, **particularly if the level 0 work name does not contain all the parent work detail**.
 If selected, this choice will only be implemented where the level 0 work name appears to have the parent work names within it.

 3. "Tags to create" sets the names of the tags that will be created from the sources described above.
 All these tags will be blanked before filling as specified.
 Tags specified against more than one source will have later sources appended in the sequence specified, separated by separators as specified.